mrets/Operating-Procedures/api-docs/getting-started.md

 ## What is required to use the M-RETS API?

-M-RETs requires that all API users be part of a registered organization with a General Account subscription in good standing.
+M-RETS requires that all API users and Sandbox participants be part of a registered organization with a General Subscription in good standing.

 ## How to get started

+If you are interested in testing and utilizing M-RETS API but do not currently have a General Subscription in M-RETS, please email systemadmin@mrets.org to discuss registration options or changes.

-To gain access to our API, we recommend the following steps:
+If you have a General Subscription in M-RETS and would like to gain access to our API, we recommend the following steps:

 1. Request access to the M-RETS sandbox by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSebmAyf6cNc1GAcYASXcbU3vwHwHGG-jUNReQQdc0ii-k_Pwg/viewform).
 2. We will create test organizations for your team to use and send you the credentials.
 You are free to generate new API keys and user’s access tokens.
 3. Find the documentation, libraries, code examples, and other resources that you need to make your first successful request.

 ## Resources